Umuzi-org/tech-department/content/projects/tdd/string-calculator/_index.md

 ```
 add("1,2,3,4")
-//should return 10
+// should return 10

 add("")
-//should still return 0
+// should still return 0

 add("1")
-//should still return 1
+// should still return 1

 add("1,1")
-//should still return 2
+// should still return 2
 ```
 As you keep adding more functionality to your code always make sure that the previous functionality you implemented still works flawlessly.
 Keep this in mind as you continue to modify your code.